Alex-G-Strong/HugoBasedNZBlog/Last things to do.md

 	- [ ] replace cable
 	- [ ] grind down rear ring
 	- [ ] new stem bolts
+	- [ ] place the tag in the frame with the foam in one of the sewing boxes
 - [ ] charge all electronics
 	- [ ] watch
 	- [ ] battery